05/02/2008 English German

 But owning a home is part of the American dream.
 According to common belief, those who rise to the ranks of homeowners have made it into the middle class.
 American campaign slogans always include promises to increase the percentage of homeowners, especially among minorities.

 Now, after the internet bubble burst in 2001, the housing bubble has also recently burst, causing international stock markets to tremble.
 The lamenting is widespread, although we were surprised that the whole situation lasted as long as it did.
 It was clear that house prices couldn't continue to rise at such a frantic pace, if only because of the laws of supply and demand.
-But the unyielding optimism of many Americans, low interest rates, greedy real estate agents, and unscrupulous bankers who smelled big money and issued risky loans, blindly led to the crisis.
-Would-be homeowners were enticed with fantasy terms.
+But the unyielding optimism of many Americans, low interest rates, greedy real estate agents, and unscrupulous bankers who smelled big money and issued risky loans, inevitably led to the crisis.

+Would-be homeowners were enticed with too-good-to-be true conditions on loans.
 Many buyers paid nothing upfront when purchasing a house and opted for adjustable-rate mortgages.
-In these cases, the interest rate is often initially unbeatable for the first one or two years and then rises rapidly.
-There were also models where the borrower initially only had to pay the interest on the borrowed amount, but not the principal itself.
-But why did the financial institutions engage in such risky maneuvers?
-As long as house prices were rising, everything was fine, because even if the homeowner could no longer make their payments, the bank would be pleased, as the house would revert to the bank, which would then sell it off at a much higher price.
+In these cases, the interest rate is often initially unbeatably low for the first one or two years and then rises rapidly.
+There were also models where the borrower initially only had to pay the interest on the borrowed amount, but not make any payments against the principal.
+But why did financial institutions engage in such risky maneuvers?
+As long as house prices were rising, everything was fine, because even if the homeowner could no longer make their payments, the bank would be pleased, as the house would go back to the bank, which would then sell it off at a much higher price.

-Additionally, the so-called "Home Equity Loans" became extremely popular.
+Additionally, so-called "Home Equity Loans" became extremely popular.
 These are loans that homeowners took out based on the increased value of their homes.
 Originally, these loans were used, for example, to finance home improvement projects.
-However, during the euphoria of the boom years, many people spent the money on other consumer goods or simply to afford a higher standard of living.
+However, during the euphoria of the recent real estate boom years, many people spent the money on other consumer goods, or simply to afford a higher standard of living.
 But as house prices continue to plummet, resulting in millions of Americans having mortgages that are now higher than the actual value of their homes, the equation unfortunately no longer works out.
 Credit card companies are now concerned that their customers, lacking "Home Equity," will instead charge their expenses to their credit cards and eventually be unable to pay them off.
 As a precaution, they have significantly increased the interest rates for people who do not pay their bills on time and are therefore considered high-risk.

 But rescue is in sight.
-Starting this week, the tax office, under the directive of President Bush and the American Congress, is sending checks to citizens to encourage them to spend more.
+Starting this week, the tax administration, under the directive of President Bush and the American Congress, is sending checks to citizens to encourage them to spend more.
 Anyone who filed a tax return in 2007, had an income of at least $3,000, and possesses a Social Security number will receive up to $600 from the government ($1,200 for married couples filing jointly).
 An additional $300 is added for each child under 17.
 However, higher earners will have to settle for less.
 Most economic experts, however, doubt that these gifted sums will turn the tide.

 Figure [11]: But the president is sending us money ...